 The Neighbourhood Planning Progress table [PDF, 221Kb] shows the dates when Areas were Designated.

-The Neighbourhood Planning Settlement summary table [PDF, 230Kb] explains the current position for towns and villages that are either progressing a Plan or have decided not to progress a Plan at the present time.
+The Neighbourhood Planning Settlement Summary [PDF, 256Kb] explains the current position for towns and villages that are either progressing a Plan or have decided not to progress a Plan at the present time.

 Application to designate a Neighbourhood Area